okayash/CS3800/README.md

   Returns:

-    This returns the process table only containing  processes with an identical UID or state value to one a user searches for.
+    This prints the process table from the 'ps' only containing  processes with an identical UID or state value to one a user searches for.

 Examples: